 - Using bullet points

 (a)Books: Currently reading the George R.R.
 Martin series "A Song of Ice and Fire."
 He's a good fantasy writer, probably due to the "RR Effect."
 Case in point: J.R.R.
-Tolkien's hobbit books.
+Tolkien's Hobbit books.
 Speaking of fantasy series, I got caught up in Brandon Sanderson's "The Stormlight Archive."
-Also, I read books by people whose name you would recognize.
-I will not throw names at you because this type of small talk is critical if we hit any awkward silences.
-I can go on and on about books you'd never known existed.
+I have a weakness for sci-fi/fantasy books, but, as a writer, it's a fun exercise to explore genre fiction.
+There are some unexpectedly GOOD writers who made a career out of genre fiction.
+Have you ever read anything by Arthur C. Clarke?
+How about Ray Bradbury?

 The printing press, or any invention that helps facilitate the proliferation of information; the telephone (and, as an extension of this, the internet), which allows instant transmission of a message to almost anyone on Earth; space exploration, because we're doing a heck of a job keeping this planet alive; all mathematics, because we would still be in the Dark Ages without what math has allowed us to learn about our universe; the spoken and written word, because it's staggering to think of how primitive we would be without the manmade gift of language, and, as social creatures, is vital for communication; and what else?
 You tell me.